reconquest/sould/README.md

 Master server response statuses:
 - `502 Bad Gateway` - one or more slave servers returned error statuses.
 - `503 Service Unavailable` - this is fatal error, which can be occured only when all sould (including master) servers could not pull repository changeset or returns report about internal server errors.

 **sould** server always reports about all occured errors to stderr and to http output, so if master server gets error report from slave server, he will log all reports and forward it to the end user's http output.

+### GET
-2. `GET` - get tar archive request, on this request sould server will create a tar archive with content of latest revision.
+On this request sould server will create a tar archive with content of latest revision.

 Error statuses:
 - `500 Internal Server Error` - this status can be returned only when sould